Michael Collins (writer and broadcaster)

 Michael Collins (born 12 February 1961) is a British author, journalist and television presenter.

 Early life

 Michael Collins was born in Walworth, south east London, England.
 He attended Archbishop Michael Ramsey School in Camberwell.
-In 1977, as part of the Great Education Debate, the school was the subject of the Thames Television documentary Our School and Hard Times.
+In 1977, whilst Collins was a pupil there, the school was the subject of the Thames Television documentary Our School and Hard Times, as part of the 'great debate' about education and schools triggered by a speech by then-UK Prime Minister James Callaghan.

 Career

 Throughout the 1990s, Collins worked in television production as a scriptwriter and producer.
 During this time he wrote the Channel 4 documentaries The Battersea Bardot (1994) and The National Alf (1994).

-His book The Likes Of Us: A Biography of the White Working Class won the Orwell Prize in 2005.
+His book The Likes Of Us: A Biography of the White Working Class won the 2005 Orwell Prize for political writing, from a book shortlist that included the broadcaster and journalist Andrew Marr, and the Labour peer Helena Kennedy.
 For The Sunday Times review of the book, Bryan Appleyard wrote "With The Likes of Us, Collins becomes an anatomist of England to dwarf almost all others.
 He will make many enemies.
 But they will be the kind a man ought to have".